Modern Slavery Statement

 The motivation for the perpetrators of modern slavery and trafficking is often financial profit.
 Under the Slavery and Trafficking Reparation Orders detailed within the Act, the importance of a swift and thorough financial investigation into those convicted of modern slavery offences is emphasised, with potential consequences including the seizure of funds and assets.

-AFL acknowledge the importance of vigilance in the area of financial crime, and the potential impact of modern slavery practices in this area, and as such have developed a robust Financial Crime policy with clear guidelines for all staff on how this impacts on operational duties.
+AFL acknowledges the importance of vigilance in the area of financial crime, and the potential impact of modern slavery practices in this area, and as such have developed a robust Financial Crime policy with clear guidelines for all staff on how this impacts on operational duties.
 High deposit limits are set in line with industry guidance, with any deposits exceeding limits referred to the Money Laundering Officer (MLRO) or Nominated Officer (NO) for review.
 The MLRO or NO will consider all cases and pass on information to the National Crime Agency (NCA) on cases if deemed necessary.
 Quality reviews in this area are carried out on a monthly basis by the Risk Assurance Department.
 All staff at AFL have a responsibility to be alert to Financial Crime and report any suspicions appropriately in line with the policies and procedures set out in the Financial Crime policy.
 All staff are required to undertake training and a test on this policy upon commencement of their employment, and re-test annually, or sooner should updated guidance be issued.

 In June 2019, AFL developed a 'Modern Slavery Awareness' document.
 This was produced in conjunction with information and statistics obtained from the Home Office via a selection of materials available at the government's modern slavery webpage.